Estimate Hitting Time by Hitting Probability for Elitist Evolutionary Algorithms: Comparison of Two Algorithms

 The knapsack problem is described as follows.
 There are $n$ items, each with a specific weight $w_i$ and value $v_i$.
 The goal is to select a subset of these items to include in the knapsack, ensuring that the total weight does not exceed the capacity of the knapsack $C$ while maximizing the overall value.
 For the $i$th item, let $b_i = 1$ indicate that the item is included in the backpack, and $b_i = 0$ indicate that the item is not included in the backpack.
 The knapsack problem can be expressed as a constrained optimization problem.
 Let $x=(b_1, \ldots, b_n)$.

 The first EA is the (1+1) EA using feasibility rules, which is described in Algorithm \ref{alg2}.
 The (1+1) EA is chosen because it serves as a common baseline in the theoretical analysis of EAs \cite{sudholt2012new,doerr2024lower}.
 Its purpose is to avoid complex calculations of transition probabilities, allowing a focus on the analysis itself.
+We assume that the EA is initialized with an empty knapsack; however, other initialization strategies can also be considered.
+According to feasibility rules, an infeasible solution will not be accepted because it is worse than the empty knapsack.

 The second EA is the (1+1) EA using greedy repair, which is described in Algorithm \ref{alg3}.
-Greedy repair converts an infeasible knapsack into an feasible one.
-Intuitively, greedy repair favors the global optimal solution containing items with high values.
+Greedy repair transforms an infeasible knapsack into a feasible one by removing the item(s) with the smallest value-to-weight ratio.
+Therefore, it is sufficient to consider feasible solutions.

-Assume that the EA starts with an empty knapsack.
-According to feasibility rules, an infeasible solution will not be accepted because it is worse than the empty knapsack.
-According to greedy repair, an infeasible solution will always be repaired to a feasible solution.
-Therefore, it is sufficient to view the state space as a set of feasible solutions.
 The fitness function is the objective function $f(x)$.

-Six instances of the knapsack problem are presented in Table~\ref{tab:knapsack}.
-Each instance includes two high value items with large weights and $n-2$ low value items with small weights.
-Similar to TwoMax1 \cite{he2023drift}, Instance KP1 is easy to solve by the (1+1) EA.
-However, even a slight change in the capacity of the knapsack (Instance KP2), the value of Item 1 (Instance KP3), the weight of Item 2 (Instance KP4), or the value of Item 1 and the weight of Item 2 (Instance KP5) has the potential to transform an initially easy problem into a hard one.
-This alteration shifts the positions of the local and global optima, resulting in a ``wide gap'' between them \cite{he2003towards}.
-If there is no capacity constraint (Instance KP6), the knapsack problem degenerates into maximizing a linear function.
+Table \ref{tab:knapsack} presents three knapsack problem instances with different optimal solutions.
+In every instance, there are two high-value, high-weight items and \( n - 2 \) low-value, low-weight items.
+Item 1 has the highest value-to-weight ratio, exceeding 1, while Item 2 has the lowest ratio, falling below 1.
+The remaining items all have a value-to-weight ratio equals to 1.

 To facilitate analysis, the fitness levels in these knapsack problem instances are expressed in the following form: